laracasts/Commander/readme.md

 	}
 ```

+> Pay attention to the namespaces for these classes to get an idea for how you might arrange your directory tree.

 ### The Command DTO

 Pretty simply, huh?
 We make a command to represent the instruction, and then we throw that command into a command bus.